softwareunderground/swung-org/proposals/02_birs-financial-support.md

 Underground community.
 They can opt-out of being mentioned as beneficiaries in any public release of the event, social media publication and blog post.
-In such case, they will have to accept to be knowledgeable **only** by event organizers and Software Underground Board Members.
+They will have to accept to be identified by event organizers and Software Underground Board Members.

 After the event, beneficiaries will be encouraged to write some blog post commenting their experience on the workshop.
-These blog posts will have to be licensed under a Creative Commons Attribution license and will be published on Software Underground website.
+These blog posts will have to be licensed under a Creative Commons Attribution license and will be published on Software Underground website and/or the Workshop's website.
 Beneficiaries can choose to remain anonymous in these blog posts.